 - 1. on which no building with an approved occupancy permit is erected; and

-- 2. located in a precinct structure plan, and with an approved planning permit for residential subdivision; and
+- located in a precinct structure plan, and with an approved planning permit for residential subdivision; and

-- 3. which does not have the characteristics of:
+which does not have the characteristics of:

-- 3.1 Commercial/Industrial Vacant Land;
+- which does not have the characteristics of: 3.1 Commercial/Industrial Vacant Land;

 - 3.2 Rural Living Land;

-- 3.3 Rural Land; or
+- 3.3 Rural Living La

 - 3.4 Urban Growth Land.